izaacdb/levels/readme.md

 *Note: This is a work in progress*

 Levels is an application I've been writing for users of continuous glucose monitors.
 This lets you analyse all the data ever collected from a CGM device.
+It relies on the `xDrip` application for data uploads.

 ---
 #### Tech stack